bonanzi/glove80-keymaps/README.bonanzi.md

 Step 5 of the workflow (`./scripts/translate_to_de.rb`) keeps every layer on `de-DE` scancodes and updates metadata.
 GitHub Actions runs the same command via `.github/workflows/translate-de.yml`, so CI fails if the translation drifts.
-I spot-check punctuation-heavy layers in the editor or in `custom/layer-overrides.json` to confirm the generated scancodes.
+The job now uploads `translate-de.patch` with the auto-generated fixes, making it easy to download and apply with `git apply`.
+I still spot-check punctuation-heavy layers in the editor or in `custom/layer-overrides.json` to confirm the generated scancodes.

 ### Keeping custom layers across upgrades